 Best Time to Visit: November to February

-Bhalka Tirth is the place where Lord Krishna was accidentally shot by a hunter, marking his departure from the Earth.
-It is considered one of the most important Krishna-related sites in India.
+Bhalaka Tirtha is the place where Lord Krishna was accidentally shot by an arrow by a hunter, marking his departure from earth.
+It is considered one of the most important sites related to Krishna in India.

 Highlights: